johnjw2007/JKFLIPFLOP-USING-IF-ELSE/README.md

 **Procedure**

 /* write all the steps invloved */
+1. Define the specifications and initialize the design.
+2. Declare the name of the entity and architecture by using VHDL source code
+3. Write the source code in VERILOG.
+4. Check the syntax and debug the errors if found, obtain the synthesis report.
+5. Verify the output by simulating the source code.
+6. Write all possible combinations of input using the test bench
+7. Obtain the place and route report.

 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
+Developed by:
+Register number:
 */

 **RTL LOGIC FOR FLIPFLOPS**